abolfazlSadeqi/DesginPattern/Command/Readme.md

-The Command design pattern encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.